hidari-nut/ISA-ProjectSORA/README.md

 According to the ISA project requirement that the projects must implement any form of cryptography or encryption, SORA has several measures of cryptography implemented:

-1. Salted and double hashed password stored in the database.
+1. Salted and hashed password stored in the database.
 The hash method used on this project is PBKDF2 (or IETF RFC 2898).

-2. Encrypted Customer personal data using the encryption method AES-128-CBC.
+2. Encrypted Customer personal data using the encryption method AES-256-CBC.
 The key generated to encrypt these personal data is reencrypted with AES with the derivation of the customer's password hash as key.